UCAT Route Optimization Plan

 Hi I don't have a vehicle at the moment I've always had a car but with the last six months I don't and I've been relying on U Cat which has been very helpful for my daughter and I to get back-and-forth to work I work in Poughkeepsie she works in Saugerties we live on Hurley Avenue I have to go very early in the morning And walk to the Plaza in the dark I've since heard that now we will have to walk even further all the way over by the governor Clinton that's not fair for working class people there should be more bus stops not just in one specific spot I know what's going on in the Plaza is also not fair but it's not fair for people that actually work to get Basically punished for people that don't work and don't do anything but hang out and go to DSS every day.
 I don't feel comfortable having to walk in the dark at 4:45 in the morning now all the way over to Albany Avenue to get a bus there should be a bus stop closer by Hurley Avenue or over by Trailways somewhere.

-Theresa Williams asked 26 days ago
+Theresa Williams asked about 1 month ago

 Thanks for your comment.
 Concerns regarding day to day operations should be submitted directly to UCAT.
 You can visit their website at https://ucat.ulstercountyny.gov/.
 There you will find a customer satisfaction survey at the bottom of the page, or you can submit concerns directly to UCAT staff; contact information is available at https://ucat.ulstercountyny.gov/about-ucat/.